 They got the diseases like you ain't never seenI said they got a mystery blow-job turn your peter greenI will make your nose smell the gloveThen it cuts to outer spaceWith its billions & billions & billions & billions,...

 - "In France" makes a pun on the name of Peter Green, lead singer of Fleetwood Mac.

 I will make your nose smell the glove

-- And This Is Spın̈al Tap's debut album "Smell The Glove".
+- And from This is Spın̈al Tap' the album "Smell The Glove".